Skip to content

 Why It’s Great:

-✔️ Stunning flame maple top with a clean 3-piece body
+✔️ Flame maple top with clean 3-piece body

 ✔️ Smooth maple neck ready for finishing